davrec72/clang-meta/README.md

 2) Only interface with those helper functions.
 3) When standards are agreed upon and every reflection you need supported, alter those helper functions accordingly.

-I hope others might take the lead in creating a library of such helper functions, so that we all might get on to writing our metafunctions.
-This is a vast new frontier that many are itching to explore; no need to wait further for implementation details to be worked out.
+I hope others might take the lead in creating a library of such helper functions, so that we all might get on to writing our metafunctions without worry.
+This is a vast new frontier; no need to wait for all the implementation details to be worked out before beginning exploration.

 ### I already use Python scripts/clang tools/CMake etc. to metaprogram.
 Why is this any better?
 Metaprograms outside your main program used to generate the sources fed to your C++ compiler -- call them "transcendent metaprograms" -- are not reflectible.
 There is no meta-metaprogram we can write to check them or modify them or call them conditionally.
 Maintenance is up to you.